ebiggers/fsverity-utils/README.md

 protection), the output of `fsverity measure` needs to be compared against a trusted value.

+### With IMA

+Since Linux v5.19, the kernel's IMA (Integrity Measurement Architecture) subsystem supports using fs-verity file digests in lieu of traditional file digests.
+This must be configured in the IMA policy.
+For more information, see the IMA documentation.

 ### Using builtin signatures

 First, note that fs-verity is essentially just a way of hashing a